Tuasegun/CMH/README.md

 There's no super admin level as required in the question also.
 But the remaining functionalities work to an extent.
 The index is the main page.
+Thank you for the lessons, I learnt a lot.